ketteringg/A1C_Prediction_Clinician_Interface/README.md

 An end-to-end machine-learning project predicting which patients with diabetes are at risk of uncontrolled HbA1c in the following year using longitudinal electronic health record data.

 The central challenge was not simply building the most accurate model.
-It was determining whether the apparent accuracy represented clinically useful prediction or an artifact of the supplied outcome definition.
+It was building what would be most useful and implementable in a clinical setting.
+Accuracy plays a very large part in the value of a clinical model but is not the sole metric for clinical effectiveness.

 Built for the Washington University Institute for Informatics, Data Science and Biostatistics Datathon.